Unlocking the Benefits of Value Engineering in Construction

 jet engine, jet, airplane

 Value engineering relies on the collaboration and expertise of several key players, including owners and clients, the design team, and contractors and suppliers.
-Each stakeholder plays a crucial role in the value engineering process, and their combined efforts contribute to the overall success of the project.
+Each party plays a key role in ensuring the project’s success.

 Let’s explore the roles of each stakeholder in more detail.